-Enclosed is a letter from Brett Shipton, PE, GE, with Columbia West Engineering, asking that the City of Newport amend its geologic hazards code to allow geotechnical engineers to prepare geologic reports.
+At a January 27, 2025 work session, the Planning Commission considered a request from Brett Shipton, PE, GE, with Columbia West Engineering, asking that the City amend its geologic hazards code to allow geotechnical engineers to prepare geologic reports.
 The City's code currently requires that certified engineering geologists prepare such reports, with geotechnical engineers getting involved only in cases where an engineered solution is needed (e.g. designing a retaining wall).